sridharshree303/sridharshree303/README.md

 ### Hi there 👋

-My name is Sridhar Kolluru :sunglasses: , Software Engineer having Full stack developer skills.
+My name is Sridhar Kolluru :sunglasses: , Java Full stack developer.

+- 🔭 I’m currently working on Capgemini India, Chennai...
+- 🌱 I’m currently learning Data Structures and Algorithms along with LLD and HLD...
 <!--
 **sridharshree303/sridharshree303** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.